 Henderson Scholars Program focuses on the academics, community service and success of a cohort of 120 students.
 Henderson Scholars uphold the vision and mission set forth by Dr. George Henderson.

 Housing and Food Services

-Housing and Food Services continually assesses their service to the University community.
+Housing and Residence Life provides a variety of on-campus living options for students, including both residence halls and apartments.
+The convenience, safety and programming options that are available through on-campus living contribute greatly to the success and quality of life for OU students.
+Housing and Residence Life continually assesses their service to the University community.
 In addition to exceeding the expectations of students and faculty, they aim to provide staff with an enriching experience at a great place to work.

 Oklahoma Memorial Union

 The Oklahoma Memorial Union is the living room of the University, providing spaces to study and relax.
 The Union has several lounges, a dance floor, a game room and a food court that houses seven restaurants, at least one of which provides campus dining 24 hours a day.
 A variety of shops are available, including a University bookstore, art gallery, Starbucks, post office, copy shop and credit union.
 The union has a computer lab, network connections in the Clarke-Anderson room and wireless internet throughout most of the building.
 Student organizations may host organization meetings, dinners, receptions and dances in The Union.
 Oklahoma Memorial Union is open 24 hours a day, seven days a week, 364 days a year.